-- 1.1 Form of Underwriting Agreement. - 3.1 Form of Articles of Association of Centogene N.V. (translated into English), as they will be in effect immediately following the completion of the corporate reorganization. - 3.2 Form of Share Issue Deed. - 5.1 Opinion of NautaDutilh N.V., Dutch counsel of Centogene, as to the validity of the common shares. - 8.1 Form of opinion of NautaDutilh N.V., Dutch counsel of Centogene, as to Dutch tax matters. - 8.2 Form of opinion of Taylor Wessing Partnerschaftsgesellschaft von Rechtsanwälten, as to German tax matters. - 8.3 Form of opinion of Davis Polk & Wardwell LLP, as to U.S. tax matters. - 10.1 Global Master Services Agreement between Centogene AG and Shire International GmbH, dated January 1, 2015.† - 10.2 Supply Agreement between Centogene AG and Shire Pharmaceuticals Ireland Ltd, dated January 1, 2016.† - 10.3 Amendment to the Global Master Services Agreement and Supply Agreement among Centogene AG, Shire International GmbH and Shire Pharmaceuticals Ireland Ltd., dated May 3, 2017.† - 10.4 Amendment to the Global Master Services Agreement and Supply Agreement among Centogene AG, Shire International GmbH and Shire Pharmaceuticals Ireland Ltd., dated July 2, 2018.† - 14.1 English translation of the Code of Ethics of Centogene. - 21.1 List of subsidiaries. - 23.1 Consent of Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft.
+- 1.1 Form of Underwriting Agreement.\ - 3.1 Form of Articles of Association of Centogene N.V. (translated into English), as they will be in effect immediately following the completion of the corporate reorganization. - 3.2 Form of rules of the Management Board of Centogene N.V.\ - 3.3 Form of rules of the Supervisory Board of Centogene N.V.\ - 3.4 Form of Share Issue Deed.\ - 4.1 Form of Registration Rights Agreement.\ - 5.1 Opinion of NautaDutilh N.V., Dutch counsel of Centogene, as to the validity of the common shares. - 8.1 Opinion of NautaDutilh N.V., Dutch counsel of Centogene, as to Dutch tax matters.\ - 8.2 Opinion of Taylor Wessing Partnerschaftsgesellschaft von Rechtsanwälten, as to German tax matters.\ - 8.3 Opinion of Davis Polk & Wardwell LLP, as to U.S. tax matters.\ - 10.1 Global Master Services Agreement between Centogene AG and Shire International GmbH, dated January 1, 2015.†\ - 10.2 Supply Agreement between Centogene AG and Shire Pharmaceuticals Ireland Ltd, dated January 1, 2016.†\ - 10.3 Amendment to the Global Master Services Agreement and Supply Agreement among Centogene AG, Shire International GmbH and Shire Pharmaceuticals Ireland Ltd., dated May 3, 2017.†\ - 10.4 Amendment to the Global Master Services Agreement and Supply Agreement among Centogene AG, Shire International GmbH and Shire Pharmaceuticals Ireland Ltd., dated July 2, 2018.†\ - 10.5 Form of Long Term Incentive Plan of Centogene N.V.\ - 10.6 Form of indemnification agreement between Centogene N.V. and members of the Supervisory Board or Management Board.\ - 10.7 English summary of the Property Sale Agreement between Centogene AG and Ludewig-Wasserbau- und Werft- GmbH, dated June 28, 2019.\ - 10.8 English summary of the Lease Agreement between Centogene AG and Ludewig-Wasserbau- und Werft- GmbH, dated June 28, 2019.\ - 10.9 English summary of the Securities Sale Agreement between Centogene AG and K&L Immobilien GmbH and F&G IT GmbH, dated July 22, 2019.\